joelawm/College-Degree/README.md

 4. Assignment 4
     - Goes over the idea of Queues and how to implement them.
 5. Assignment 5
-    - A implementation of Binary Search Trees.
+    - A implementation of Binary Search Trees.6.
+Assignment 6
-6. Assignment 6
     - A countinuation of Binary Search Trees.
 7. Assignment 7
     - Implementing a HEAP Sort and printing the contents.